yoshi-practice/vue-pwa-tutorial/README.md

 ?
 Vue build standalone
 ?
 Install vue-router?
 Yes
 ?
-Use ESLint to lint your code? どちらでも
+Use ESLint to lint your code?
+Yes
 ?
 Setup unit tests with Karma + Mocha?
 No
 ?
 Setup e2e tests with Nightwatch?
 No